bentoml/BentoML/docs/source/tutorial.rst

 Tutorial: Intro to BentoML
 ==========================

-BentoML is a Python-first, efficient and functional framework for machine learning model serving.
+BentoML is a Python-first, efficient and flexible framework for machine learning model serving.
 It enables data scientists to save and version trained models in a standardized format and unifies how a saved model can be accessed for serving, while also allows ML engineers to use said saved models for building online prediction services or